mvilledieu/shadertoy-react/README.md

 ### How to use it

+##Basic example:

-Example of React Component using ShadertoyReact:
+#Example of the simplest React Component using ShadertoyReact:

     import React from  'react';
 	import { render} from  'react-dom';
-    import ShadertoyReact, { LinearFilter, NearestFilter, } from 'ShadertoyReact';
+    import ShadertoyReact from 'ShadertoyReact';

 	const ExampleApp = () =>
 		<Container>